-For this update there were 10 additional citations which were considered potentially relevant following screening of the search results.
-Two of these were publications of two unpublished trials which were included in the original review (Rickard 2010; Rickard 2012).
-There was one additional included study (Nishanth 2009) and two additional excluded studies (Nakae 2010; Rijnders 2004).
-The remaining five citations did not relate to studies using peripheral catheters.
-Authors of all included trials were asked for additional information.
-Responses were received in all cases.
+For this update, there were three additional citations which were considered potentially relevant following screening of the search results.
+Two of these were publications related to an already included study (Rickard 2012) and have been added as supplementary papers.
+The third was not relevant to this review.
 No additional trials were found in our search of trials registries.